cameron/study-guide/README.md

 ## Interactive DWIM by Default

-The naked command is designed to be interatively feature-complete; that is, all you ever have to do is get into your (potentially empty) study directory and run `sg`, it will DWIM ("Do what [you] mean"): initialize the study files, help you outline the protocol, create and manage sessions, publish a PDF and HTML page&mdash;all driven by the state of the file system.
+The naked command is designed to be interactively feature-complete; that is, all you ever have to do is get into your (potentially empty) study directory, run `sg`, and it will DWIM ("Do what [you] mean"): initialize the study, protocol, and session files and folders, help you outline the protocol, create, manage, and focus sessions, publish a PDF and HTML page&mdash;all driven by the state of the file system.

 ## Non-interactive Mode